Home / Two-wheeler Insurance / Articles / Helmet Laws In India

 Check the fasteners of your helmet to make sure they fasten well.

-Before you start driving, make yourself aware of all the traffic rules.
+Before you start riding, make yourself aware of all the traffic rules.
 When you apply for a licence, you would be expected to know the rules to be eligible to receive it.
 However, despite that, drivers often tend to ignore the nitty-gritty of the rules or overlook them.

 Traffic rules keep you and others safe; you must follow them even if you feel the roads are empty or you will not be caught.